 Minor leaguers are unable to collect unemployment benefits because they are technically under contract with their clubs, but also struggle to find jobs at home because they may have to quit at any moment and return to baseball.

 According to league officials, MLB is trying to iron out issues with the Major League Baseball Players Association regarding major leaguers before turning its attention to minor leaguers and their pay.

 The Athletic’s Lindsey Adler reported the Yankees are paying their quarantined minor leaguers their $25 per diem through March 20 along with an additional unspecified stipend beginning March 18.
 BA correspondent Nick Piecoro reported the D-backs are giving their minor leaguers one-time deposits of up to $1,500 in addition to their $300 weekly per diem.
-The Giants confirmed to BA they will continue to provide daily allowances to their minor leaguers.

 Spokesmen for the Angels and Cubs told BA they are currently in the process of planning measures to compensate their minor leaguers, although formal plans have yet to be established.

 The remaining 16 teams did not respond or declined to comment.